MORE ABOUT AUTISM

 How common is autism?

-Autism statistics from the U.S. Centers for Disease Control and Prevention (CDC) released in December 2021 identify around 1 in 44 American children on the autism spectrum, nearly 2.5 times increase in the prevalence of ASD since first reported in 2000.
+Autism statistics from the U.S. Centers for Disease Control and Prevention (CDC) released in March 2023 identify around 1 in 36 American children, or over 2.7% of 8-year-old children in the U.S., was diagnosed with ASD in 2020, increasing from 2018 when the estimate was 1 in 44.
 Studies also show that autism is over four times more common among boys than girls.
-An estimated 1 out of 27 boys and 1 in 116 girls are diagnosed with autism in the United States.
-ASD affects over 3 million people in the U.S. and tens of millions worldwide.

 What causes autism?

 Not long ago, the answer to this question would have been, “We have no idea.”
 Research is now delivering the answers.
 First and foremost, we now know that there is no one cause of autism, just as there is no one type of autism.
 Over the last five years, scientists have identified more than 100 autism-risk genes.
 In about 15 to 30 percent of cases, a specific genetic cause of a person’s autism can now be identified.
 However, most cases involve a complex and variable combination of genetic risk and environmental factors that influence early brain development.

 In other words, in the presence of a genetic predisposition to autism, non-genetic or environmental influences may further increase a child’s risk.

 The clearest evidence of environmental risk factors involves events before and during birth.
 They include:

 - Advanced parental age at the time of conception (both mom and dad)

 - Maternal illness during pregnancy

 - Very low birthweight and certain difficulties during birth, especially those involving lack of oxygen to the baby